Laser-wolf51/TicTacToe/README.md

 # TicTacToe
-A python implementation for TicTacToe game, with unbeatable computer-player
+A python OOD implementation for TicTacToe game, with an unbeatable computer-player.